 Reporting Student Disciplinary Record and Matters

-The Office of the Dean of Students will report disciplinary outcomes where the student is found responsible for violating Bowdoin College policy and the sanction includes a change of status, including but not limited to, disciplinary probation, disciplinary academic suspension, disciplinary suspension, or dismissal.
+Disciplinary probation, suspension, and permanent dismissal are considered a change of status at Bowdoin College.
+Therefore, these sanctions are considered part of a student’s formal disciplinary record and are considered “reportable” to other educational institutions where a student seeks to enroll and/or to potential employers.
+In response to authorized inquiries, pursuant to the Student Records policy, the Office of the Dean of Students will report disciplinary outcomes where the student is found responsible for violating Bowdoin College policy and the sanction includes a change of status, including but not limited to, disciplinary probation, suspension, or permanent dismissal.

 Record Retention

-Record of disciplinary conduct matters are maintained for a period of six (6) years following the student’s permanent separation from the College (graduation, resignation, dismissal, matriculation at another institution, etc.)
+Disciplinary conduct records are maintained for a period of six (6) years following the student’s permanent separation from the College (graduation, resignation, dismissal, matriculation at another institution, etc.).

 For matters related to Title IX, the College maintains the record for a period of seven (7) years.

-If a student record is no longer on file, the Office of the Dean of Students will note that information is no longer accessible.
+If a student record is no longer on file, in response to an authorized inquiry, the Office of the Dean of Students will note that information is no longer accessible.

 For additional information on records retention, please see the Records Retention Schedule